maniospas/pygrank/docs/userguide/autotuning.md

 # Autotuning

-Beyond the ability to compare node ranking algorithms, we provide the ability to automatically tune node ranking algorithms or select the best ones with respect to optimizing a measure based on the graph and personalization at hand.
+Beyond the ability to compare node ranking algorithms, we provide the ability to automatically tune them or select the best among several options.
+The main strategy to do this consists of optimizing a measure based on the graph and personalization at hand.
 This process is abstracted through a `pygrank.Tuner` base class, which wraps any kind of node ranking algorithm.
 Ideally, this would wrap end-product